 Sweet potatoes are, in fact, the anti-bread.
 They offer sweet, carb-y goodness with more nutrient density and less inflammatory properties than the processed grain options on the market.

-Now, when you bite this paleo sweet potato bun, don't expect it to taste like it's the fluffy, airy, sugar-y, simple carbohydrate counterpart you might be used to.
-This alternative is made from paleo, whole food ingredients.
+Now, when you bite this sweet potato bun, don't expect it to taste like it's the fluffy, airy, sugar-y, simple carbohydrate counterpart you might be used to.
+This alternative is made from whole food ingredients.
 It is not highly processed.
-This is a dense bun made of sweet potatoes, understand that.
-With that being said, it is incredibly filling and adds an extra kick of healthy fat and protein from the eggs.
-And, who doesn’t love sweet potatoes!
+This is a dense bun made of sweet potatoes.
+If you understand that, then you will be set up for some sensory pleasure.

 What You Will Need